rwblokzijl/stablecoin-survey/paper.md

 systems are also vulnerable to attacks like on black wednesday [@soros1995].
-This happened in 1992, when the European Exchange Rate Mechanism (ERM), an exchange rate agreement between most of the nations of the European Economic Community, was famously attacked by George Soros.
+This happened in 1992, when the European Exchange Rate Mechanism (ERM), an exchange rate agreement between most of the nations of the European Economic Community[@ERM], was famously attacked by George Soros.
 By taking on huge amounts of debt denominated in british pounds, he was able to weaken the Brittish Pound to the point where they had to leave the ERM, and allowing the currency to quickly drop in value, making Soros over 1 Billion Pounds.